Sujini embroidery: History

 The earliest known traditional practice of making the embroidered Sujani quilt is traced to the 18th century.
 Its basic purpose was to give a soft cover to the newly born babies immediately after birth.
 It was then made with pieces of cloth in different colors derived from used saris and dhotis by sewing them together, adopting a simple running stitch.
-This process involved use of three or four patches of old saris or dhotis, fitted one over the other and then quilting them together using the thread that was also drawn from the discarded garments.
+This process involved the use of three or four patches of old saris or dhotis, fitted one over the other and then quilting them together using the thread that was also drawn from the discarded garments.
 Motifs expressing the desire of the mother for her newborn child were sewn on the quilt, generally done with a chain stitch in dark color.

 The Sujani technique is based on two ancient beliefs.
 In one ritualistic tradition, it represented the presence of a deity known as "Chitiriya Ma, the Lady of the Tatters".
 It symbolized the concept of unifying together incongruous elements holistically into a unified whole.
-The second objective was to make soft coverlet to wrap the newly born child as if the child was in the soft hug of its mother.
+The second objective was to make a soft coverlet to wrap the newly born child as if the child was in the soft hug of its mother.

 The word Sujani is a compound word of ‘su’ meaning "easy and facilitating" and ‘jani’ meaning "birth".

 The motifs sewn on the quilt represented sun and cloud, indicative of life-giving forces, fertility symbols, sacred animals, and mythical animals to protect against evil forces, and to attract blessings from the gods.
 Use of different shades of threads symbolized life's forces such as red, symbolic of blood and yellow denoting the sun.

 The above pattern of making the Sujani product had almost become extinct till it was revived in 1988 at the initiative of Nirmal Devi of the Mahila Vikas Sahyog Samiti (MVSS), an autonomous society, located in the village of Bhusra near Muzaffarpur.
 Now, there are about 600 women of 22 villages around Bhusra who actively pursue this craft work.